SchriderLab/Timesweeper/Notes.md

   - Will result in single VCF

 ### 12/7/2021
-- Finished first draft of window classifier for AFS
+- Finished first draft of window classifier for aft
 - Needs to be sped up, only 40 iters/sec
   - Probably end up multi-processing along batches
 - Maybe consider swapping to sk-allel moving_window stats